easysoa/EasySOA-Incubation/easysoa-samples/easysoa-samples-axxx/axxx-dps-apv/README.md

 Either
 * from Eclipse : right-click > Debug as Java application
 * for tests (or code discovery maven plugin), from Maven : add ```-Xdebug -Xnoagent -Djava.compiler=NONE -Xrunjdwp:transport=dt_socket,address=8002,server=y,suspend=y``` in the MAVEN_OPTS environment variable (```export MAVEN_OPTS="..."``` in command line shell or in your $HOME/.bashrc )
-* for Tomcat webapp :
+* for Tomcat webapp : TODO enable debugging in Tomcat

 ### Creating database with PostgreSQL :